techbender-leslie/game_of_life_2016/readme.md

 -JavaScript pop up boxes showing results of spot.

 <h3>Shout outs: Thanks for all the good energy in class this week.
 It is great to be around such creatived and motivate people.
-Special thanks to Illias
+Special thanks to Ilias

 <h3>Feel free to contribute in any way, all pull requests will be reviewed and most likely considered :)</h3>